A Quillen model for classical Morita theory and a tensor categorification of the Brauer group: Corestriction

 such that $\mathrm{Pic}(-\otimes_\K \mathbb{L})\simeq r_{\mathbb L/\K}$ under the identification of Corollary~\ref{cor:identification}.

 \end{cor}

 Thus $\Pic$ recovers the covariant functoriality of the Brauer group.

-\subsection{Corestriction}
+\section{Corestriction}

-In this subsection we assume that $\K$ is a field and that $\mathbb{L}$ is a finite Galois extension of $\K$ with Galois group $G:=\mathrm{Gal}(\mathbb{L}/\K)$ and degree $n:= [\mathbb{L}:\K]$.
+In this section we build a corestriction $\otimes$-functor in the setting of (small) $\K$-categories.
+Then we verify its compatibility with the $\otimes$-categorification of \S\ref{sec:tensor-categorification}; see Proposition~\ref{prop:descent}.
+We assume that $\K$ is a field and that $\mathbb{L}$ is a finite Galois extension of $\K$ with Galois group $G:=\mathrm{Gal}(\mathbb{L}/\K)$ and degree $n:= [\mathbb{L}:\K]$.
 We start by recalling some definitions and results from Galois descent theory; consult \cite{draxl}*{\S6} or \cite{knus-ojanguren}*{II.\S5} for further details.

 \begin{defi} An \emph{$\mathbb L/\K$-Galois module} is an $\mathbb{L}$-vector space $W$ endowed with a left $G$-action which is skew-linear, in the sense that $\sigma(x) \sigma(w)=\sigma(xw)$ for every $x\in \mathbb{L}, w \in W$ and $\sigma \in G$.
 Denote by $\GalMod \mathbb L/\K$ the category of $\mathbb L/\K$-Galois modules and $G$-equivariant $\K$-linear maps. \end{defi}